-Being the parent of a young child can be stressful under any circumstances, but our current reality makes it even harder.
-Families have lots of questions, so we reached out to Rebecca Parlakian, ZERO TO THREE’s senior director of programs, for her thoughts and advice for parents with babies, toddlers and preschoolers during this period of social distancing.
+Being the parent of a young child can be stressful under any circumstances, but our current reality makes it even harder to parent during the pandemic.
+Families have lots of questions, so we reached out to Rebecca Parlakian, ZERO TO THREE’s senior director of programs, for her thoughts and advice for parents with babies, toddlers and preschoolers during the pandemic and this period of social distancing.

 “You don’t have to be perfect.”

 First Things First: Many families are at home together 24/7 and will be for some time to come.
 What are the challenges for parents with young children?